bmancini55/building-lightning/src/chapter_1.md

 ### Exercise: Subscribe to Updates

-The logical place to add this connection is the `GraphScene` component.
+The logical place to subscribe to updates is in the `GraphScene` component.
 As previously established, this scene is responsible for wiring up data connections for graph related components.

 Pointing our IDE at the `GraphScene` component our next exercise is implementing the socket handler.
-Using the `useSocket` hook, subscribe to the same channel that you established on the server.
-The handler function should call the `graphRef.current.createGraph` method on the graph component.
+Using the `useSocket` hook, subscribe to `graph` channel.
+The handler function should call the `graphRef.current.updateGraph` method on the graph component.

 ```typescript
 // client/src/scenes/graph/GraphScene